Links to dances on other pages

 Repeat the dance for the heads, then twice for the sides.

 I wrote this in 2002 for Maggie Hosking, and first called it at her 50th Birthday Dance with Keeping Thyme playing the music.
 Maggie and her husband Dick are both beautiful dancers, and both very keen on waltzing, so it seemed an obvious idea.
-When Peter Barnes published the tune in the second volume of his English Country Dance Tunes I thought I had better make the instructions available!
+When Peter Barnes published the tune in the second volume of his English Country Dance Tunes I thought I'd better make the instructions available!

 |A1:||(16 bars): First couple right-hand turn moving in to the centre.
 With the nearer side couple, left-hand stars of three people.|